Skip to content

 • A track record of taking on powerful organizations — including churches, youth organizations, medical institutions, and major tech companies.

-We are already representing hundreds of children who were groomed or abused through online platforms, including Roblox.
+We are already representing hundreds of children and young users who were groomed or abused through online platforms, including Roblox.
 We bring that experience to every Snapchat predator lawsuit we handle.

 How the File Abuse Lawsuit Team Helps Survivors and Families